Medical Device Stability Studies

 Shelf life vs. Lifetime

-- Duration during which the product remains sterile and usable to attain the intended use
+- The duration during which the product remains sterile and usable to attain the intended use

 - Can be determined by real-time stability study and accelerated stability study